 Subd.
-6. All grading and construction activity that results in disturbance of the ground shall comply with Minnesota Pollution Control Agency's General Permit to Discharge Stormwater Associated with construction activity No. MN - R100001 and the Minnesota Stormwater Manual.
+6. All grading and construction activity that results in disturbance of the ground shall comply with Minnesota Pollution Control Agency's General Permit to Discharge Stormwater Associated with construction activity No. MNR100001, the Minnesota Pollution Control Agency's General Permit to Discharge Stormwater Associated with Small Municipal Separate Storm Sewer Systems No. MNR040000, and the Minnesota Stormwater Manual.